CogSysLab/nu-csl/_news/labwebsiteopen.md

 related_posts: false
 ---

-We are happy to announce that the Northeastern University Cognitive Systems Lab now has a public website!
+<h3> We are happy to announce that the Northeastern University Cognitive Systems Lab now has a public website!
 We hope that everyone can enjoy the research that we will share with the world.
-If you want to know where the lab all started, check out the video below 😊
+If you want to know where the lab all started, check out the video below 😊 </h3>

 ---
+{% comment %}
 {% include figure.liquid
   loading="eager"
   path="/assets/img/news/denizbrainhelmet.jpg"